Comparison · 9 min read

 OptiSigns needs a device running its player app; ChannelOS needs no app and no player box.
 With OptiSigns you install the native player app on each screen — a Fire TV Stick, Android box or tablet, Raspberry Pi 3+, Chromecast, or a Samsung Tizen / LG webOS commercial display — and it runs there.
 No proprietary box is required (that’s a real strength), and OptiSigns sells an optional pre-configured Android Player stick for around $79.99, but every screen still means installing and managing a player app.

 ChannelOS makes the TV itself the player.
-You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes.
-No app to sideload, no per-device license to track.
+You open play.channelos.tv in the TV’s own browser — Android TV, Google TV, webOS, Fire TV, a browser-on-a-stick, even a laptop in kiosk mode — scan the on-screen code from your phone, and the screen is live in about two minutes. no per-device license to track.

 Why it matters: the cost and setup of adding a screen drops to a TV you already own — no player app to provision or keep updated on each one.